 "Working at branches in person, getting to know staff, and providing more training will strengthen internal relations."
 Evaluation Frameworks: Roles & Initiatives

-Toolkit: Calibrating the Plan
+Toolkit: Calibrating the Plan to Meet the Community

 The strategic plan is a dynamic tool that will drive our future impact, guiding us to continually adapt and innovate as we serve our diverse communities.